The following is the editorial workflow that every manuscript submitted to the journal

 ● Following the COPE code of conduct for journal editors

-● Following the Directory of Open Access Journals (DOAJ) criteria for
+● Following the Directory of Open Access Journals (DOAJ) criteria for journal indexing

 ● Following the academic rules and norms